Collegiate-Edu-Nation/easy-ftc/docs/examples.md

 ## OpModes
 Each example will use the following OpModes.
 For the sake of brevity, these are not repeated for each example.
 If an example mentions 'Control', then it must use the TeleOp OpMode.
 If it mentions 'Command', then it is primarily intended for use in Autonomous, but command() can be used in TeleOp as well.
 If neither term is used, then the OpMode type doesn't matter (and if no 'Methods' section is included, then either command() or control() can be used).

-<i>Note the locations of Imports, Additional, Construction, and Methods.</i>

 === "Java"

     <details>